Files

 Initiates finalization of the file object, if it is not already in the "closed" state.

-To close a file object, there must be at least one part, and all of the parts must be in the "complete" state.
-If this call is successful, it will return immediately and the file object will advance to the "closing" state.
-The system will "concatenate" the parts, in order of increasing part index (and those indices do not have to be consecutive).
-Later, when the system is done, the file object will advance to the "closed" state.
-For a more detailed discussion please refer to the section "Uploading".
+To close a file object, there must be at least one part, and all parts must be in the "complete" state.
+If this call is successful, it returns immediately and the file object advances to the "closing" state.
+The system concatenates the parts in order of increasing part index (and those indices do not have to be consecutive).
+After completion, the file object advances to the "closed" state.
+For a more detailed discussion refer to the section "Uploading".

 All parts, except the part with the highest index, have a minimum size given by the fileUploadParameters.minimumPartSize